How Do You Measure Success in Social Media?

 The true value of social media lies in the relationships you make.
 By establishing relationships with your followers, you can learn how to engage with them, support them, and — most importantly — convert them into sales and loyal brand advocates.

 While the most popular platform for marketers is Instagram, many teams are starting to see the most social media ROI and conversions from Facebook.
-This is likely due to Facebook’s robust advertising platform and ability to run lead form ads.
-This shows that while social media listening is a critical component of your marketing strategy, you can still achieve social media ROI with lead form ads and an effective Facebook advertising strategy.
+This is likely due to Facebook’s robust advertising platform and ability to run lead-form ads.
+While listening to social media is critical to your marketing strategy, you can still achieve social media ROI with lead-form ads and an effective Facebook advertising strategy.

 Assigning Value to Your Marketing Efforts

 Assigning value to marketing efforts doesn’t have to be solely numerical.
 Instead, it’s important for marketers to understand that marketing strategy offers an important starting point to all future endeavors.
-A digital multifamily marketing strategy also offers social media ROI that is not necessarily easily measured but impactful all the same.
+A digital multifamily marketing strategy also offers social media ROI that is not necessarily easily measured but impactful.